Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/samples.md

 If you want to see how the Slingshot's API can be used in our data-driven world, you can find our public samples [here] (https://github.com/Infragistics/Slingshot/tree/main/Samples/).

-Alternatively, if you want to manually try out the API, you can do that by using our [API Explorer](api-explorer.md).
+Altenatively, if you want to manually try out the API, you can do that by using our [API Explorer](api-explorer.md).

 ### Slingshot Outlook Add-in (React)